Sunday, October 28, 2007

 Yesterday, the team began work in the CAMED office.
 I lent Vasily my computer to use, so we have 3 guys working at one time.
 I took some pictures today.
 They didn't really want to pose for them, and they aren't patient enough to wait for my camera to recharge the flash.
 So, here is what they look like most of the time.

 Vasily is our chief architect.
 He programs and teaches programming for a living.
 He's in his early 20's and is a Believer.
 We've been talking with him about this from Day 1.
-Notice the cup of coffee with separate cup of sugar.
-Every programmer needs his coffee.

 I'm very thankful for the work they're volunteering to do.
 Please pray for them!
 Pray that this site would glorify God, and that they'd come to know Christ personally!